-Samsung rumored to be using dual-core Snapdragon S4 in U.S. Galaxy S3Alex Wagner - Senior News Editor
+Samsung rumored to be using dual-core Snapdragon S4 in U.S. Galaxy S3Alex Wagner - Deputy Managing Editor, News Desk

 Hot on the heels off of Samsung announcement that its new Exynos 4 Quad processor will be used in its "next Galaxy" device, a new report has claimed that those of us in the U.S. will actually see a different chip inside the Galaxy S3.
 According to an unnamed Samsung executive speaking to The Korea Times, the company will use its own quad-core chip in the HSPA+-enabled international model, but it'll opt for Qualcomm chips in the U.S. Android Central reports that it's been told similar information by its own sources, saying that LTE-enabled variants of the Galaxy S3 in the U.S. will feature a dual-core Snapdragon S4 processor.
 The reason for the switch to the dual-core S4 reportedly has to do with the inclusion of the U.S.-friendly LTE.